Columbia Valley Rockies

 The Columbia Valley Rockies are a Junior 'A' ice hockey team based in Invermere, British Columbia, Canada.
-They are members of the Eddie Mountain Division of the Kootenay Conference of the Kootenay International Junior Hockey League (KIJHL).
+They are set to compete in the Kootenay Division in the British Columbia Hockey Conference (BCHC) beginning in the 2026–27 season after playing in the Kootenay International Junior Hockey League (KIJHL).
 They play their home games at Eddie Mountain Memorial Arena.

 The Rockies joined the league in 1978 as an expansion team.
 In its KIJHL history, the team has won the Keystone Cup twice, in 1989 and 1990; the Cyclone Taylor Cup once, in 1989.
 The Rockies have won the KIJHL Championship three times, in 1988, 1989 and 1990.
 They won five division playoff titles as a member of the Eastern Division from 1978-1996 and three division playoff titles as a member of the Eddie Mountain Division from 1996-2012.

 History

 The team was founded by Eddie Mountain, of whom a KIJHL division was recently named.
 The team won three straight KIJHL Championships in the late 1980s and in 1989 took home the Cyclone Taylor Cup and the Keystone Cup under the direction of Tom Renney, who is currently an assistant coach of the Detroit Red Wings of the NHL.

+On April 20, 2026, the Rockies were named as one of 22 teams joining the BCHC, leaving the KIJHL with the remaining 12 teams.